 Research quality is a broad concept that does not depend solely to the skills of the researcher or the methods they employ.
-While the application of sound research principles is necessary to ensure a high quality output, it is not sufficient.
+While the application of sound research principles is necessary to ensure a high-quality output, it is not sufficient.
 To be considered high quality, research must also contribute in some way to important organisational objectives or wider societal outcomes.
 It must be useful.

 This is consistent with the themes underpinning the Research Excellence Framework (REF), the official system for assessing research quality in UK higher education institutions.
-The REF assesses research quality using three main dimensions: outputs, impact and environment.
+The REF assesses research quality using three main dimensions: outputs, impact, and environment.
 Under the REF outputs are assessed in terms of "originality, significance and rigour", with reference to international research quality standards.
-Impact relates to the "reach and significance" that research has on the economy and society while environment relates to the contribution that the research makes to the vitality and sustainability of the wider discipline or research base and/or culture.
+Impact is defined as the effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment, or quality of life, and is assessed against two criteria: reach and significance.
+Environment relates to the environment for supporting research and enabling impact.

 These broad criteria provide a helpful framework for guiding our own approach to research quality.
-In order to apply this approach it is necessary to consider quality at every stage of the research process - from identifying the initial requirement through to disseminating the final results.
+In order to apply this approach, it is necessary to consider quality at every stage of the research process - from identifying the initial requirement through to disseminating the final results.
 This implies the need for a holistic approach to quality control.

 The Scottish Land Commission is committed to undertaking and commissioning high quality research and recognises the need for a holistic approach to quality control.
-To achieve this we have adopted a project management approach to research quality assurance, which involves the systematic application of good project management throughout the life-time of every research project.
-This is underpinned by a "project approval checklist", which must be completed by the relevant project manager when initiating any new research project.
+To achieve this, we have adopted a project management approach to research quality assurance, which involves the systematic application of good project management throughout the lifetime of every research project.
+This is underpinned by the Project Planning Template, which must be completed by the relevant project manager when initiating any new project.